nikescar/hardenedbsd-livecd/README.md

-LiveCD builder for FuryBSD
+LiveCD builder for HardenedBSD

-Last updated 10/31/2020
+Last updated 06/05/2021

 ## End-of-life notice for community ISO images
 Thank you for your interest in FuryBSD.
 This project has been discontinued.
 Plans to publish Q4 2020 images have been cancelled.